Vanmeeg22/BecomingDev/README.md

 <ul>
   <li>Java: https://profuse-termite-2d8.notion.site/Java-programming-language-6727a57886e94f7bb1478e88e6a5fd7a</li>
 </ul>
-<p>You do not need any account to view my notes.
-All you have to do is just click on the link or copy the link and paste it in the URL search bar to view my notes.</p>
+<p>Click on the link to view my notes on the programming language you require.
+You do not need any account for the same.</p>